-How do you deal with the tension of God's kingdom, which is both "now" and "yet to be"?
+God's kingdom is present but not in its completeness.
+It is both "now" and "yet to be"?
 Circumstances can prove discouraging at times, but trusting that Christ reigns now and will reign fully in the future can provide strength and encouragement to meet even the biggest challenges.
 Those included even the challenge of Herod's prison for John and the challenge of the Cross for Jesus.
 In the strength we have in Christ, we witness the vindication of God's Wisdom.